 Pay attention to technical data sheets

 Most film is designed to be shot in daylight and will require an exposure adjustment under street lamps and other tungsten light sources.
 This was a big adjustment for me, and one that I had to learn the hard way.
-Before considering how the light affects the film sensitivity, many of my nighttime negatives would always come out thin or underexposed.
+Before considering how the light affects the film sensitivity, many of my nighttime color negatives would always come out thin or underexposed.

 For example, Kodak Portra 400 can be shot at ISO 400 in daylight.
 But when you’re shooting this film under the tungsten street lamps, you’ll have to expose it as if it were an ISO 100 film.
-If you plan to do this type of photography with an automatic point and shoot camera, be sure that you’re able to adjust the ISO or use exposure compensation before going out.
+If you plan to do this type of photography with an automatic point-and-shoot camera, be sure that you’re able to adjust the ISO or use exposure compensation before going out.

 For best results, always check the technical data sheets before using your film at night.
 These sheets provided by the manufacturers contain a treasure trove of information, and should always be referenced.

 When you plan to make exposures that are longer than 1-second, you will need to factor in reciprocity failure.
 Reciprocity failure is when film becomes less sensitive when there is only low-intensity light available, such as at night, or when using a neutral density filter.

 Reciprocity is the idea that exposure is a linear progression, meaning opening the aperture by one stop will increase the exposure by 1 stops throughout the entire range.
 When exposing film for longer than one second that linear progression where one-stop equals one-stop breaks down,

 Reciprocity failure happens because there is less energy carried per unit of low-intensity light, making it fail to excite the electrons to make the film grains developable.
 So when you take exposures longer than one second, you’ll need to calculate a longer exposure than the one your light meter suggests.